X00LA/pufferpanel_dockerfiles/README.md

 # Dockerfile for Minecraft

-Added Support for OpenJDK-15 for Minecraft Java.
+Added Support for OpenJDK-11 and 15 for Minecraft Java.